-A run-time error can also be emulated by calling erlang:error(Reason) or erlang:error(Reason), Args) (those appeared in Erlang 5.4/OTP-R10).
+A run-time error can also be emulated by calling erlang:error(Reason) or erlang:error(Reason, Args).

 A run-time error is another name for an exception of class error.

 A generated error is when the code itself calls exit/1 or throw/1.
 Notice that emulated run-time errors are not denoted as generated errors here.